-The Hydraulic Leveling System Control Panel is located on the dash.
+The Hydraulic Leveling System Control Panel is located on the cabinet inside the entrance door.

 See the Leveling System Operation Guide provided in your InfoCase for complete operating instructions.
 It also contains additional precautions, technical information, and instructions for manual operation if a system failure occurs.

 NOTE: When parking at an uneven site, always park the front of the vehicle to the downhill side.
 This allows you to level by raising the front end rather than the rear.
 Since only the rear wheels are locked while in PARK, raising either one or both of the rear wheels off the ground could allow the vehicle to roll off the jacks.

-- Keep all people clear of the coach while the leveling system is operating. - When extending the rear stabilizers, do not lift the wheels beyond ground contact.
+- Keep all people clear of the coach while the leveling system is operating. - When extending the leveling jacks, do not lift the wheels beyond ground contact.
 This makes it possible for the vehicle to roll unexpectedly forward (or backward) off the jacks.
-This could cause severe injury or death. - Do not use the levelers on icy or slick surfaces on which the foot pads may slip. - Do not use leveling jacks to support the vehicle for service or tire changing. - Do not use the leveler as an emergency brake.
+This could cause severe injury or death. - Do not use the leveling jacks on icy or slick surfaces on which the foot pads may slip. - Do not use leveling jacks to support the vehicle for service or tire changing. - Do not use the leveling jacks as an emergency brake.
 They are not designed for any type of vehicle braking purpose. - Never check for hydraulic fluid leaks using your hands and/or any other body part.
-The leaking fluid is under pressure and is capable of cutting and penetrating your skin, resulting in severe injury.
+The leaking fluid is under pressure and is capable of cutting and penetrating your skin, resulting in severe injury. - Temperatures below freezing (32 degrees F) can effect the operation of the leveling system.
+Cold temperature can cause the jacks to move slowly or not fully retract- in cold temperature you must visually check to make sure the jacks have fully retracted before moving the motorhome. - For operation below 32 degrees see the manufacturers operation guide for recommendations and alternative fluids that can be used.

-Equalizer Systems Control Panel
+Leveling Systems Control Panel